postgrespro/pg_probackup/Documentation.md

 Specifies the timestamp up to which recovery will proceed.

     --recovery-target-xid=xid
 Specifies the transaction ID up to which recovery will proceed.

     --recovery-target-inclusive=boolean
 Specifies whether to stop just after the specified recovery target (true), or just before the recovery target (false).
 This option can only be used together with recovery-target-name, recovery-target-time, recovery-target-lsn, or recovery-target-xid options.
-The default value is taken from the recovery_target_inclusive variable.
+The default value is taken from the `recovery_target_inclusive` variable.

-**Delete Options**

-    --wal
-Deletes WAL files that are no longer required to restore the cluster from any of the existing backups.

-    --expired
-Deletes backups that do not conform to the retention policy defined in the pg_probackup.conf configuration file.
-For details, see the section called “Configuring Backup Retention Policy”.

-    --merge-expired
-Merges the oldest incremental backup that satisfies the requirements of retention policy with its parent backups that have already expired.

-    --dry-run
-Displays the current status of all the available backups, without deleting or merging expired backups, if any.

-**Retention Options**
+    --recovery-target-action=pause|promote|shutdown
+    Default: pause
+Specifies the action the server should take when the recovery target is reached, similar to the `recovery_target_action` option in the recovery.conf configuration file.

+###### Retention Options
-For details on configuring retention policy, see the section called “Configuring Backup Retention Policy”.
+You can use these options together with `backup` or `delete` commands.
+For details on configuring retention policy, see the section called [Configuring Backup Retention Policy](#configuring-backup-retention-policy).

     --retention-redundancy=redundancy
     Default: 0